 Did you know that almost 60 kg of hazardous waste is generated in a year for every single person in the world?
 As the population increases, so does the amount of hazardous waste.
-For such a mass-produced waste, Hazardous Waste is very delicate to dispose when improperly handled.
+For such mass-produced waste, Hazardous Waste is very delicate to dispose of when improperly handled.
 It can harm many individuals or the environment.

 Hazardous wastes can take the form of solids, liquids, sludges, or contained gases, and they are generated primarily by chemical production, manufacturing, and other industrial activities.
 Inside regular households, these can be, cleaning solvents, spent acids and bases, metal finishing wastes, painting wastes, sludges from air and water pollution control units, and many other discarded materials.
-For industrial activities they can be classified based on their biological, chemical, and physical properties.
+For industrial activities, they can be classified based on their biological, chemical, and physical properties.
 These properties generate materials that are either toxic, reactive, ignitable, infectious, or radioactive.

 Disposal of this waste starts with classifying to check if it’s hazardous.
 This is usually done by labeling and coding.
 For the sake of household waste, most household products are not harmful if used according to label directions.
 However, they can become dangerous if used improperly, stored wrong, or if unused portions are disposed of in the wrong ways.
 One of the highly made mistakes for Household Hazardous Waste is to put these items into regular containers or pouring them down the drain.
 As noted before, these steps must be avoided for they can be dangerous to human health, harmful to pipe systems, or can leak into water supplies and cause air or water pollution.